-Senior forward Kevin McCarey scored the overtime goal for the Wildcats
+Senior forward Kevin McCarey scores at 2:07 of overtime for Wildcats

 PROVIDENCE, R.I. -- The Providence College men's hockey team was defeated by the University of New Hampshire, 3-2, in overtime on Saturday night at Schneider Arena.
 Providence (10-13-3, 8-9-2 HE) rallied to tie the score twice, but UNH's Kevin McCarey scored 2:07 into the extra session to give his team the win.